 There are two parts to our Climate Neutral by 2020 commitment:

-- We will reduce by 25% from our 2008 level the GHG emissions that result from heating and cooling our buildings, purchasing electricity, commuting and other activities.
+- We will reduce by 25% from our 2008 level of GHG emissions that result from heating and cooling our buildings, purchasing electricity, commuting and other activities.

 - We will take actions that help others to reduce their emissions by an amount that is equal to 75% of our 2008 emissions (offsets).

 We plan to reach our 25% emission reduction goal for 2020 through effective climate action planning in all facets of Dickinson College, but we need your help.
 Climate change needs behavior change and Dickinson needs you!

 Check out what lies ahead for our 2020: Year of Carbon Neutrality